FixingPixels/Aegis/docs/commands/aegis_init.md

 The `init` command initializes the Aegis framework in your project.
 It sets up the necessary directory structure and files to enable AI-assisted development with structured memory management.

+> **Important**: This command should be typed in your AI assistant's chat window, not in your terminal.
+The command helps guide your AI assistant in setting up your project structure.

 ## Usage

+Type in your AI assistant's chat window:
 ```bash
 /aegis init <path>
 ```